SplitmediaLabsLimited/devctl/examples/example-basic-react-prisma-mysql/readme.md

 - Use a different subdomain for the API and the frontend, like `api.example.com` for the API and `example.com`
 - or transparently proxy it using an ingress, like nginx or caddy, so that the API is reachable by going to `exapmle.com/api` and the frontend takes the rest

-Now let's go back to the dev environment.
+That's production... how about dev?

 Let's say we choose the first method and choose a different subdomain.
 This means that the frontend will always have to be given the full path to the API.
 Check [frontend/src/index.js](./frontend/src/index.js) on line 11.

 This is problematic - `create-react-app` compiles to static files... this means that we'd have to [compile it differently for every environment](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables), or we would [need a server that rewrites the entry HTML with configuration](https://www.freecodecamp.org/news/how-to-implement-runtime-environment-variables-with-create-react-app-docker-and-nginx-7f9d42a91d70/).

 Obviously the better choice is the proxy.
 We could use create-react-app's [built-in proxy](https://facebook.github.io/create-react-app/docs/proxying-api-requests-in-development#configuring-the-proxy-manually), which works fine since we're using create-react-app, but `devctl` was made to be agnostic.

-It should work with everything.
+In this example, we'll be doing the proxy option.. but if you prefer the subdomain option, devctl can help you too.

 ## Let's get this running first